ibm-cloud-docs/databases-for-postgresql/howto-pitr.md

 ![PITR section of the Backups tab](images/pitr-backups-tab.png){: caption="PITR section of the Backups tab" caption-side="bottom"}

 In PostgreSQL versions 13 and later, when restoring to a specific point within the last seven days, with a restore time after the last transaction, your restore fails with the message `recovery ended before configured recovery target is reached`.
 Before PostgreSQL v13, when restoring to a specific point within the last seven days, with a restore time after the last transaction, the latest restore point is used.
-If your restore fails for this reason, then restore to the last available point.{: note}
+If your restore fails for this reason, then `Restore to last available point` or choose an earlier date/time for `Restore to a specific point in the last 7 days`.{: note}

 Included information is the earliest time for a PITR.
 To discover the earliest recovery point through the CLI, use the [`cdb postgresql earliest-pitr-timestamp`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#postgresql-earliest-pitr-timestamp) command.
 ```sh